75Justin/DictSnap-API/README.md

 DictSnap is hosted entirely on ToolJet Cloud.
 There’s no need for API keys or backend setup.
 All updates to the dictionary happen within the ToolJet interface and are instantly reflected in the embedded version.

 ## 📄 License
-© 2025 — Built by Justin Valladares and Natanael Morales
+© 2025 DictSnap API — Built by Justin Valladares and Natanael Morales